dhananjayadr/thirsty/README.md

 ### Hydration party
-* Start the server
+This is a simple POC to demonstrate the generation of complex requests in JMeter.

+### Prerequisites
+* The server script is written in Python using the Flask micro web framework.
+You need to have Python installed and Flask installed by running:
     ```bash
+    pip3 install flask
+    ```

+* And of course, check if JMeter is installed.

+* Start the server by running:
+    ```bash
     python3 service.py
     ```

-* Open a new terminal session and to run a JMeter script from the command line
+* Open a new terminal session and run a JMeter script from the command line by executing:
     ```bash
     jmeter -n -t thirsty.jmx
     ```